Always From Scratch

 Instructions

-• If you use sea bass as the recipe calls for, debone the sea bass prior to this step.
-Place the fish on the parchment paper.
-Top each fish with half of the mixture and pat it on top so that it sticks to the fish.
+• Place the fish on a parchment paper-lined tray.
+Top each fish with ¼ of the mixture and pat it on top so that it sticks to the fish.

 • Cook in the oven for about 10 minutes or until the fish reaches 145℉.